MerrimanInd/drawpyo/README.md

 Work has also begun on additional diagram types, including:

 * Automatic class/object/inheritance diagrams from a Python module
+* Directed and undirected graphs from adjacency lists
 * Flowcharts
 * Process diagrams